Casino PILOT scheduled for Senate budget committee hearing Monday

 The Senate bill to amend the Atlantic City casino payments-in-lieu-of-taxes law will be considered in the Appropriations and Budget committee Monday.

-A fiscal estimate from the Office of Legislative Services is being drafted, Joe Pezzulo said on Wednesday.
-He is an associate research analyst in OLS's Revenue, Finance and Appropriations Section.
+A fiscal estimate from the Office of Legislative Services is being drafted, Joe Pezzulo said Wednesday.
+He is an associate research analyst in OLS' Revenue, Finance and Appropriations Section.

 "The goal is to have it before the budget committee," Pezzulo said.